We try to keep our FAQs as updated as possible, but if you have a question and cannot find an answer here, please contact our Customer Support Team.

 A pass-through port functions as an intermediary between your device and the MacBook.
 It allows your device the same functions as if it were plugged directly into the MacBook, but with an added benefit of keeping it connected to the LandingZone when you dock or undock.

 Unlike standard USB ports on a hub, pass-through ports operate at the same power level as the ports on the MacBook.
-Use the pass-through port for faster charging of iPhones, iPads, iPods or small portable devices.
+Use pass-through USB ports for faster charging of iPhones, iPads, iPods or small portable devices.

 Use the USB pass-through port on the left side of the LandingZone 2.0 PRO or 1.0 PRO for the MacBook Air to enable high-speed charging.